apollographql/docs/src/content/basics/resources/faq.md

 ### How can I test my client?

-`react-apollo` comes with everything needed to test a client app that makes queries to a GraphQL schema.
-Read the [Testing React Components](/react/recipes/testing/) guide to learn more.
+Apollo Client comes with everything needed to test a client app that makes queries to a GraphQL server.
+For details, see [Testing React components](/react/development-testing/testing).

-### How can I safely make changes to the schema?
+### How can I safely make changes to my schema?

 Schemas naturally evolve over time.
-GraphQL schemas are more resilient to change than other APIs, but there are still occasions where breaking changes will need to happen to support new functionality.
-The [versioning guide](/graphos/schema-registry/#registering-a-schema) explains in more detail what kinds of changes are safe to make, and what kinds could break existing clients.
+GraphQL schemas are more resilient to change than other APIs, but there are still occasions where breaking changes are necessary to support new functionality.
+[This section](/graphos/delivery/schema-checks#types-of-schema-changes) explains in more detail which kinds of changes are always safe to make, and which kinds might break existing clients.

-Additionally, using the [Apollo CLI](../devtools/cli/) with Apollo Studio provides the tools needed to [validate schema changes](/graphos/schema-checks/) over time.
-This makes collaboration easier and more transparent.
+The [schema checks](/graphos/delivery/schema-checks) feature of Apollo GraphOS helps you identify potentially breaking schema changes _before_ you make them.